Near-Horizon Collisions around Near-Extremal Black Holes: high-energy collisions around near-extremal BHS

-The divergent Type V collision between a generic and critical particle was first discovered by BSW in the extremal BH case.
-BSW examined a pair of ingoing particles originating far from the BH, traveling along geodesics, which collided at the horizon, the so-called ``direct collision scenario'' \cite{Banados2009}.
-(See App.~\ref{app:EKCMEnergy} for treatment of the extremal case.)
-Subsequently, Grib and Pavlov (GP) showed the existence of the near-horizon high energy Type V collision for a sub-extremal BH.
-At sub-extremality a critical particle at infinity cannot reach the horizon along a geodesic.
-Such a collision requires a ``multiple scattering'' scenario in which one particle has its angular momentum critically tuned through other means, e.g., interacting with other particles in an accretion disk as it migrates towards the horizon or originating from a prior near-horizon scattering process \cite{Grib2010,Grib2011a}\footnote{Particles with vanishing specific energy can also produce divergent near-horizon CM energy \cite{Grib2017}.}.
-Eq.\eqref{eq:ECMchiNearHorizon} suggest that tuning a particle to criticality will affect the CM energy divergence of Type T and I collisions as well.
+While the near-extremal ($a\to M$) case (i.e., BH spin parametrically close to maximal) is the main subject of this work, near-horizon high-energy collisions have been shown to exist around extremal ($a=M$) and sub-extremal ($a<M$) cases.
+Indeed, the divergent collisions between a generic and critical particle were first discovered by BSW in the extremal BH case, which introduced the idea of BHs as astrophysical particle accelerators.
+BSW examined a pair of ingoing particles originating far from the BH, traveling along geodesics, that collided at the horizon, the so-called ``direct collision scenario'' \cite{Banados2009}.
+Subsequently, Grib and Pavlov (GP) showed the existence of near-horizon high-energy collisions for a sub-extremal BH ($a<M$).
+At sub-extremality, a critical particle starting at infinity cannot reach the BH horizon along a geodesic.
+As such high-energy collisions require a ``multiple scattering'' scenario in which one particle has its angular momentum critically tuned through other means, e.g., interacting with other particles in an accretion disk as it migrates towards the horizon or originating from a prior near-horizon scattering process \cite{Grib2010,Grib2011a}~\footnote{Particles with vanishing specific energy can also participate in divergent near-horizon CM energy collisions\cite{Grib2017}.}${}^,$\footnote{The existence of near-horizon high-energy collisions of generic and critical particles has also been shown for the Kerr-Newman BH \cite{Wei2010} as well as general stationary, axisymmetric BHs \cite{Zaslavskii2010,Zaslavskii2012a}.}.
+We treat the extremal and sub-extremal cases in Apps.~\ref{app:EKCMEnergy} and \ref{app:SubEKCMEnergy}, respectively.

+In this section, we develop a unified framework that organizes all known examples of high-energy collisions.
+Fully resolving the behavior of near-horizon collisions around a near-extremal BH necessitates keeping track of the rates at which the collision radius approaches the horizon, the particles approach criticality (if they approach it at all), and the BH approaches extremality.
+The multi-scaling limit required to carry out this calculation is intimately linked to the geometry of the near-extremal BH.